Certificate of Advanced Graduate Study in Advanced Educational Leadership

 Supervision and evaluation strategies need to support teachers’ growth into strong, competent professionals.
 This course examines requirements of educational leaders engaged in supervising and evaluating educational personnel, and explores new directions and procedures currently under development.
 Emphasis is given to understanding the theory behind the practice, strengths and weaknesses of varying methods, and hands-on applications.
 Drawing on knowledge of developmental stages and multiple styles of learning and teaching, participants consider such practices as peer evaluations, self-evaluations, portfolios, and mentoring.

 This course explores leadership styles with respect to professional responsibilities and ethical decision-making.
 Students are expected to reflect upon their leadership abilities and those of others.
 The course involves intensive of use of technology for collaboration and interaction.
 This course meets standards of the Interstate School Leaders Consortium (ISSLC) 2008.
+This course explores ethical decision-making and individual styles with respect to professional responsibilities.
+Students are expected to reflect upon and investigate case studies of ethical issues as well as learn from practicing superintendents and principals.
+The course involves intensive of use of technology for collaboration and interaction.

 An effective educational leader promotes the success of all students by communicating the learning community’s vision, policies, and successes to staff, students, parents, community, decision makers, legislators and media.
 The leader understands, responds to, and influences the systems that support the educational process.
 Developing and maintaining partnerships and forging relationships with multiple constituent groups, understanding emerging issues and educational trends and communicating them effectively to stakeholders are all essential leadership competencies.
 The effective leader plans public relations and communications strategies that build broad support and public ownership for the educational mission that is articulated.
 This course provides opportunity for self-assessment in developing a communications plan and an understanding of skills and strategies necessary for communicating in ways that positively impact the education of students.